SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Single-Use Tickets: You can use a credit card, cash, or debit cards at the ticket machines in the underground stations near downtown San Francisco.
 You can also use either your MuniMobile App or the Clipper Card for single-use tickets.
 You can pay directly on most transit systems using cash.
 Note that BART no longer offers single-use paper tickets.

-One Day Muni Passes: This pass is just $5 and includes unlimited rides on Muni buses, light rail trains, and streetcars.
+One Day Muni Passes: This pass is just $5.70 and includes unlimited rides on Muni buses, light rail trains, and streetcars.
 You can buy this through the MuniMobile App or at a ticket kiosk at one of the underground stations near downtown SF.
 This option is inexpensive, but it does not include rides on our cable cars.

 Visitor Passports: The best place to purchase these is through the MuniMobile app.
 You can also buy them at ticket kiosks in the underground stations at the Embarcadero, Montgomery Street, Powell, the Civic Center, and Van Ness Street.
 They cost quite a bit more when you buy them through the kiosks.
 The final option is to buy them through the Clipper Card, which is the same price as buying them through the MuniMobile app.

-There is a lot of confusion on the difference between the MuniMobile app and the Clipper Card.
-Since I'm asked about it a lot, I thought I would do a quick comparison to help you understand the difference so you can select the right one for your stay.
-Make sure to also read the section above which offers quite a bit more information about each card.
+There is a lot of confusion on the difference between MuniMobile and Clipper.
+Since I'm asked about it a lot, I thought I would do a quick comparison to help you select the right one for your stay.

 There are a few ways to get from SFO to San Francisco.
 Here are some of the most popular options.

 SFO Shuttles: Pre-Covid, shared vans were a cost-effective way to get from SFO into the city or the surrounding communities.
 Several companies ran these shuttles, but most of them currently offer private charters only.
-Click here to learn more about my experiences, the pros & cons, and recommendations for top shuttle companies.

 Uber/Lyft/Taxi: You can also use a ride-hailing app to request a car.
-Taxis are readily available outside arrivals.
+Taxis are readily available outside Arrivals.
 Both options will cost anywhere from $35 to $70 before tip/taxes to get to places throughout SF.

->> Find tips for getting from SFO to Union Square
+>> Specific tips for getting from SFO to Union Square

->> Tips to get from SFO to Fisherman's Wharf
+>> More details about getting from SFO to Fisherman's Wharf

 Alcatraz: The F streetcar will take you directly to Pier 33, where you will take the ferry to Alcatraz Island.
 You can pick it up in Union Square or Fisherman's Wharf.